 The threshold for the medical expense deduction should be kept as low as possible.

-Congress and the states should extend the EITC to workers with low incomes who have no dependents regardless of age, provided they are no
+Congress and the states should extend the EITC to workers with low incomes who have no dependents regardless of age, including those ages 65 and older, provided they are not dependents themselves.

 States and localities should carefully evaluate the effectiveness of the incentives they offer to attract or retain businesses.